Tips on how to protect your data

-Talking about secure online communications, Email is the first thing that comes into mind – and Mailfence offers true end-to-end encryption and digital signatures based on OpenPGP standard without any modifications, thereby allowing users to have the features of PGP in its purest form (de-centralized and no-third party dependency for performing all of its operations).
+Talking about secure online communications, Email is the first thing that comes into mind – and Mailfence – a secure and private email-suite offers true end-to-end encryption and digital signatures based on OpenPGP standard without any modifications, thereby allowing users to have the features of PGP in its purest form (de-centralized and no-third party dependency for performing all of its operations).
 Along with their online privacy-oriented belief “Privacy is a right, not a feature” – they also provide their ‘Crystal Interface’ a highly user-friendly and smooth front-end with tons of other features (Address Book, Calendar, Polls, Groups and what not).

 Combining the collective strength of all the mentioned tools and applications for encryptiong your data both at rest and during transit – you will fairly reduce the chances of getting your Data Compromised !